hsheth2/hsheth2.github.io/_posts/2025-09-12-python-async.md

 [^4]: Ever since Go added support for non-cooperative preemption, you can’t block the event loop for too long.
 That’s effectively what you want.
 [^5]: Threading actually had this right from the start, but we threw away that insight with async.
 [^6]: SourceGraph’s [conc](https://github.com/sourcegraph/conc) library makes part of structured concurrency possible, but cancellation / timeouts / control-C handling are still pretty limited.
 From what I can see, those really do require exceptions.
-[^7]: There’s been many proposals over the years to bring something like stackless/greenlets/virtual threads to Python.
+[^7]: There have been many proposals over the years to bring something like stackless/greenlets/virtual threads to Python.
 For instance, “[From Async/Await to Virtual Threads](https://lucumr.pocoo.org/2025/7/26/virtual-threads/)” has similar ideas but doesn’t quite make the connection of gevent \+ greenlets being a presently viable vehicle for it.
 [^8]: A common objection is “monkey-patching is brittle”.
 The gevent library has had years to iterate on its approach to monkeypatching.
 The more popular the library becomes, the more the rest of the ecosystem leans in \- so at scale this should become a moot point.
 [^9]: This begs the question: gevent has been around since 2009, so why isn’t it already more popular?
-It is already moderately popular: currently \~31m downloads/month, but still a far cry from httpx’s 266m/month or FastAPI’s 128m/month (data via [PyPI Stats](https://pypistats.org/)).
+It is already moderately popular: currently \~31M downloads/month, but still a far cry from httpx’s 266M/month or FastAPI’s 128M/month (data via [PyPI Stats](https://pypistats.org/)).
 My hypothesis is that (1) the monkeypatching was worse back then and still sounds scary, (2) gevent didn’t quite have the “batteries included” experience of Twisted/Tornado, and so (3) it never developed a broad ecosystem or community.
 [^10]: I’ve actually begun prototyping something like this, but haven’t gotten too far yet.
 Let me know if you’re working on something similar :)